-- 9. The FinEd integration into mainstream education curriculum in schools in Fiji and SOI has been appreciated widely by different stakeholders.
+- 9. Replicate and scale FinEd initiatives to other PICs: The FinEd integration into mainstream education curriculum in schools in Fiji and SOI has been appreciated widely by different stakeholders.
 Similarly, the TVET project in PNG helps prepare the youth that is on the verge of joining the workforce in making sound financial choices from the beginning of their careers.
 The spillover effects of such initiatives also cannot be discounted because of the household level changes that can be powered by children and youth who are exposed to such FinED courses.
 KIIs with Central Banks also shows that consumer empowerment is one of the most prominent areas where they see PFIP playing a role going forward.
 As part of its regional expansion plans, it would merit PFIP to scale such efforts across the different countries where it is operational as part of its subsequent programme phase. - 10.
-Consumer level FGDs conducted by evaluators found very low levels of awareness among last mile consumers about different financial products.
+Recommentation to strengthen integration of consumer awareness initiatives in innovation projects: Consumer level FGDs conducted by evaluators found very low levels of awareness among last mile consumers about different financial products.
 Bank accounts is now common knowledge but the access that it creates for consumers to build a history with the financial institution thereby creating further access to more products, especially credit, is not very commonly known.
 There is also a bigger focus by partner institutions to mobilize savings and discourage too many withdrawals often creating a perception of money getting 'locked' or 'trapped' in a bank account.
 In addition, most PADs have embedded consumer education as part of the partner deliverables but very little evidence has been found in the field about concerted efforts made in offering streamlined financial education except for a few instances of marketing collateral in the form of brochures etc. The gap further widens in the absence of any measurement of consumer education initiatives at the partner level or by PFIP as part of its RMF.
 For an area of intervention which is a key workstream, there is very little evidence available to map the results chain and show the outcomes thereof at partner or programme level.
 The next phase of PFIP should add some key indicators to measure outcomes of consumer education initiatives. - 11.
-Consumer protection is still work in progress in PICs with some countries like PNG having made some headway by drafting Financial Consumer Protection guidelines that are currently under review.
+Recommendation to drive compliance to consumer protection framework as an industry practice across PICs: Consumer protection is still work in progress in PICs with some countries like PNG having made some headway by drafting Financial Consumer Protection guidelines that are currently under review.
 Full disclosure of products, their pricing and breakup of costs to customers are key elements that have been found to be missing for partners like SolaPayGo in PNG, NBV in Vanuatu, however well-intentioned their motives may be.
 This also includes means and methods of grievance redressal for customers should there be any complaints.
 Examples such as the BIMA project in Fiji and PNG that had a high outreach to low income customers, provided no avenues for customers to report back post BIMA's exit wherein an independent agency or even stakeholders like PFIP could record, collect and analyse customer reactions for further action.
 It is therefore recommended that PFIP's next phase should focus not only on strengthening the ratification of consumer protection guidelines at a policy level but also offer assistance in creating reporting and compliance level framework and operational models.